Pricing Guide 2025

 • • Some regional coverage limitations

-• • Newer to NZ market (less established)
+• • Newer to the NZ market than incumbents

 AIA Health Insurance

 AIA combines health insurance with wellness rewards through their Vitality program.
-Offers middle-ground pricing with unique health improvement incentives.
+Plans include AIA Private Health and AIA Real Health across surgical and comprehensive tiers.

 Strengths:

-• • Vitality rewards program (earn premium discounts)
+• • Vitality rewards program may unlock premium discounts

 Considerations:

-• • Must engage with Vitality for best value
+• • Must engage with Vitality to access the rewards

 Individual vs Family Plans: Cost Comparison